greybrunix/greybrunix/README.md

 ## Personal Info
 ### General
 I'm Bruno Gião and I'm currently studying Computer Science at UMinho!
+Also I go by They/Them, but since Portuguese isn't exactly a "developed" language (nor is it that interesting), feel free to use He/Him pronouns.

 ### Current Projects
 Currently working on learning game design/game engine development on the side 😅 <br />